 The MIND Diet

-The Mediterranean-DASH Intervention for Neurodegenerative Delay is exactly what it looks like.
+is exactly what it looks like.
 A mash up of the Mediterranean diet and the DASH diet, both of which have been found to carry significant health benefits.
 This diet is not seen as another fad diet, but really a diet developed by public health experts and based on research.
 The DASH diet focuses on helping people eat foods that can lower their sodium intake and blood pressure, while the Mediterranean diet focuses on eating minimally processed natural foods and limiting unhealthy fats and red meat.